Boeing 717: Rebranding and marketing

 Boeing's decision to go ahead with the 717 slowly began to pay off.
-Early 717 operators were delighted with the reliability and passenger appeal of the type and decided to order more.
 The small Australian regional airline Impulse took a long-term lease on five 717s in early 2000 to begin an expansion into mainline routes.
 The ambitious move could not be sustained in competition with the majors, and Impulse sold out to Qantas in May 2001.

-Within a few months, the 717's abilities became clear to Qantas, being faster than the BAe 146, and achieving a higher dispatch reliability, over 99%, than competing aircraft.
-Maintenance costs are low: according to AirTran Airways, a C check inspection, for example, takes three days and is required once every 4,500 flying hours.
-(For comparison, its predecessor, the DC-9 needed 21 days for a C check.)
 The new Rolls-Royce BR715 engine design is relatively easy to maintain.
-Many 717 operators, such as Qantas, became converts to the plane; Qantas bought more 717s to replace its BAe 146 fleet, and other orders came from Hawaiian Airlines and Midwest Airlines.
+Many 717 operators, such as QantasLink, became converts to the plane; QantasLink bought more 717s to replace its BAe 146 fleet, and other orders came from Hawaiian Airlines and Midwest Airlines.

 Boeing actively marketed the 717 to a number of large airlines, including Northwest Airlines, who already operated a large fleet of DC-9 aircraft, and Lufthansa.
 Boeing also studied a stretched, higher-capacity version of the 717, to have been called 717-300, but decided against proceeding with the new model, fearing that it would encroach on the company's 737-700 model.
 Production of the original 717 continued.
 Boeing continued to believe that the 100-passenger market would be lucrative enough to support both the 717 and the 737-600, the smallest of the Next-Generation 737 series.
 While the aircraft were similar in overall size, the 737-600 was better suited to long-distance routes, while the lighter 717 was more efficient on shorter, regional routes.